bbbradsmith/hatariB/README.md

     * *System > Cycle-exact Cache Emulation* - More accurate cache emulation, needed for some games.
 On by default.
   * See the *Advanced* category for other relevant options.
 * Savestates:
-  * Savestates are seamless, allowing run-ahead and netplay in theory, but the restore action is very CPU intensive and may cause stuttering in the live output.
+  * Savestates are seamless, allowing run-ahead and netplay.
   * *Load New Disk* has several caveats with savesates:
       * RetroArch will change the savestate name to match the newest loaded disk, so be sure that you know that savestates associated with that disk.
       * To restore in a later session, start the core as you did before and use *Load New Disk* to add all needed disks before attempting to restore the savestate.
 The last disk loaded must be the same as before, so that the savestate name will match correctly.